ManUnit/ThaiBahtRealValueDigitalMoney-TDM61-B/README.md

 and also added control function sender and receiver have to registored there address to user list before if not the transfer function  going to prevent transactions of them
 ![Ananda Screenshot](https://i.imgur.com/q55EKyG.jpg)
-this function can be promote smartcontract to be Digital Banking with and I also added token destroy function when exchange tokens to banknotes I wrote very smoot flow isn't complex but very strong and secure as well I was tested on Ropsten test network its working
+smartcontract can be promote  to be Digital Banking with and I also added token destroy function when exchange tokens to banknotes I wrote very smoot flow isn't complex but very strong and secure as well I was tested on Ropsten test network its working